 “After a difficult loss, take time to grieve and be with family,” says Stanley Poorman, a financial professional with Principal®.
 “When you’re ready, let your financial, legal, and tax advisors help you through the process.
 Often they can help you handle many of the tasks, which helps you focus on the emotional and social aspects of your loss.”

-There are several legal and financial considerations once a loved one has passed.
+There are several legal and financial considerations after the death of a loved one.
 Your attorney can help you understand the process and the laws within your state.

 Depending on circumstances, you may be eligible for survivor benefits.
-(Learn more about survivor benefits from ssa.gov.)
-You cannot accomplish this online; to report a death or apply for benefits, call 800-772-1213, or visit your local Social Security office.
+(Learn more from the Social Security Administration.)
+You cannot accomplish this online; to report a death or apply for benefits, call +1-800-772-1213, or visit your local Social Security office.

 Generally, it’s filed with an attorney, or in a lockbox or safe deposit box.
-Your attorney can help with the process of settling the estate.
+Your legal professional can help with the process of settling the estate.
 (Don’t have your own will?
 Work with your attorney to create one.
 These steps to creating a will can get you started.)

-There may be things that benefit you, such as life insurance policies, a pension, or an old 401(k).
+There may be benefits such as life insurance policies, a pension, or an old 401(k) that affect you.

-Tip: Ask the funeral director for certified copies of the death certificate.
+Tip: Ask the funeral director for several—think five to 10—certified copies of the death certificate.
 Many of the companies you’ll need to contact will require it.

 If your spouse served in the military, you may be eligible for veterans benefits.
-(For more information on veteran's benefits visit va.gov.)
+(For more information on veteran's benefits visit the Veterans Administration website.)

 Ask for links or hard copies of claim forms and instructions.
 The sooner you start, the sooner you may receive benefits.

-Remove your spouse’s name and update ownership documents and insurance policies, such as auto and homeowner’s.
+Remove your partner or spouse’s name and update ownership documents and insurance policies, such as auto and homeowner’s.
 Your county recorder is a good place to start.

 Close accounts that were in your spouse’s name only or change the account holder information.
 Ask your financial institutions for the appropriate forms.